swagger-model-validator/swagger-model-validator/readme.md

 var validation = validator.validate(object, swaggerModel);
 ```

-will return the same valdiation results but requires the actual swagger model and not its name.
+will return the same validation results but requires the actual swagger model and not its name.

 ## License

-Copyright 2014 Atlantis Healthcare Limited.
+Copyright (c) 2014 Atlantis Healthcare Limited.

-Licensed under the Apache License, Version 2.0 (the \"License\");
-You may not use this file except in compliance with the License.
-You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software
-distributed under the License is distributed on an \"AS IS\" BASIS,
+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in
+all copies or substantial portions of the Software.

-WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-See the License for the specific language governing permissions and
-limitations under the License.
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+THE SOFTWARE.